ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 One consistent positive through this past year has been that I have started to view calories as a form of currency.
 Before tracking my health, I would just eat what I wanted and periodically regret my decisions.
 Through the past year however, I have found myself thinking through my day ahead of time.
 Around lunchtime, I will start thinking about how much I want to eat based on whether I have plans for a big dinner, want to treat myself with a nice dessert, and whether I made it to my morning workout or not.

-There are definitely moments where I have considered eating some birthday cake at work but have stoppoed myself because I don't have "enough calories to spend".
+There are definitely moments where I have considered eating some birthday cake at work but have stopped myself because I don't have "enough calories to spend".
 Indeed, this shift in mentality, which took me several months to really solidify, helps me treat calories as the resource they are and helps me impose limits on my consumption.

 ---
 <a name="kn2"></a>